Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

 Focus on color when eating fruits and vegetables.
-Dark green, red, and orange vegetables are especially packed with good-for-you nutrients.
-Also, within your daily servings, try fruits and vegetables rich in vitamin A or beta-carotene and vitamin C. Produce rich in vitamin A and beta-carotene (which is converted to vitamin A in the body) includes:
+Dark green, red, and orange vegetables are packed with good-for-you nutrients.
+Include fruits and vegetables rich in vitamin A or beta-carotene such as:

 Choose My Plate—Department of Agriculture

 Dietitians of Canada